 Delhi is a truly fascinating place – seven different cities have existed here since the 10th century and today it is two cities in one, with major influences from the Murghals and the British colonial era.
 So your tour will take you through the Old Delhi of the Mughals, with its medieval forts, mosques and bazaars to New Delhi that was largely built by the British in the 1920s.
 You can see the hand of architect Sir Edwin Luytens in the district’s broad avenues, large bungalows, landscaped gardens and imperial monuments.
 You’ll drive along Raj Path, past the imposing India Gate, the Parliament building and Rashtrapati Bhavan, the President’s residence.
 You’ll also visit Humayun’s tomb, and, in the afternoon, take a rickshaw ride around Old Delhi’s bustling Chandni Chowk market on your way to the Jama Masjid Mosque; India’s largest.

-Stay: Two nights in a Manor room at The Manor.
+Stay: Two nights in a Cabana Room at The Claridges New Delhi.

-Stay: One night in a Mughal room at the ITC Mughal.
+Stay: One night in a Chambers Mughal Room at the ITC Mughal.

 A train journey of around one and a half hours brings you to Gwalior where you’ll be staying in the Usha Kiran Palace, originally built as a royal guesthouse about 120 years ago, and a favourite of visiting British royalty.
 Today it’s the perfect base for visiting the 8th century Gwalior fort and its colossal Jain statues, Man Singh’s palace with its stone peacocks and astonishing lapis tiles depicting ducks, elephants and palms.
 You’ll also see the Karan, Shah Jahan and Jehangir palaces, as well as two 11th century Sasbahu temples and the marriage temple of Teli-ka-Mandir.